Electrolytful/rock-paper-scissors-terminal/README.md

-# Simple Rock-Paper-Scissors Game in the Terminal :rock: :paper: :scissors:
+# Simple Rock-Paper-Scissors Game in the Terminal :scissors:

 ### Start of game
 ![start of game](./img/start.PNG)